 If dealing with dyslexia is making you feel hopeless, you’ll discover hope in Raquel and Katie’s story.

 Does your child struggle with letter reversals?
 Find out how to prevent and solve this common issue.

 If your child has trouble with handwriting, it may be dysgraphia.
 Explore the signs and find out how you can help.

 Do you suspect that your child has a reading problem?
 Learn to spot the signs.

 It can be scary when a child struggles to learn.
 Here are ten tips to help your child succeed in reading and spelling.

 This wonderful organization provides audiobooks that can help dyslexic, blind, and visually impaired students thrive.

-Marianne Sunderland has seven children with dyslexia.
+This homeschool mom has seven children with dyslexia.
 Here’s how she uses All About Reading to teach reading in her homeschool.